lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 .. code-block:: Python

-   # we want a total of 200 images after the first iteration
+   # we want a total of 200 images after the first iteration (50 new samples)
    # this time, we use the CORAL sampler and provide a scorer to the query
    config = SamplerConfig(n_samples=200, method=SamplingMethod.CORAL, name='al-iteration-1')
+   al_agent.query(sampler_config, scorer)

-   labeled_set_iteration_1 = al_agent.query(sampler_config, scorer)
+   labeled_set_iteration_1 = al_agent.labeled_set
+   added_set_iteration_1 = al_agent.added_set

    assert len(labeled_set_iteration_1) == 200
+   assert len(added_set_iteration_1) == 50

-As before, you will receive the filenames of all the images in the labeled set and there will be a new tag named `al-iteration-1` visible in the web-app.
+As before, there will be a new tag named `al-iteration-1` visible in the web-app.
+Additionally, you can access the filenames of all the images in the labeled set and the filenames which were added by this query via the attributes `labeled_set` and `added_set` respectively.
 You can repeat the active learning step until the model achieves the required accuracy.

 Scorers
 -----------------